roddhjav/apparmor.d/share/man/man1/aa-install.md

 reloaded.

 Installed profiles are recorded in a manifest so that later runs can report the installation status, list the deployed profiles, or uninstall them.
+Only the files it records are managed; any other profile in the policy directory is left untouched and reported as skipped, or as an orphan when the source no longer ships it.

 With no action flag, print the installation status summary.